Molotov device, vandalism found at Nashville pregnancy center

-Federal and local authorities were investigating an overnight attack on Thursday on a pregnancy counseling center in Nashville, where a window was left smashed and an unignited Molotov cocktail device found inside.
+Federal and local authorities were investigating an overnight attack last Thursday on a pregnancy counseling center in Nashville, where a window was left smashed and an unignited Molotov cocktail device found inside.

 Metro Nashville police called it the “first act of vandalism seen as related to the U.S. Supreme Court abortion decision.”